Kyle Knox

-Kyle Knox (born January 31, 1989) is a Canadian football linebacker for the Montreal Alouettes of the Canadian Football League (CFL).
-He was signed as an undrafted free agent by the Seattle Seahawks after the 2012 NFL Draft.
+Kyle Knox (born March 10, 1989) is an American former professional football linebacker who played in the National Football League (NFL), Canadian Football League (CFL), and United Football League (UFL).
+He was signed as an undrafted free agent by the Seattle Seahawks in 2012.
 He played college football at Fresno State.

 Professional career

-Seattle Seahawks
+Seattle Seahawks (first stint)

-Knox was originally signed by the Seattle Seahawks as an undrafted free agent after the 2012 NFL Draft.
-He was cut during final cuts, but was signed to the practice squad for the final two weeks of the 2012 NFL Season.
+Knox was originally signed by the Seattle Seahawks as an undrafted free agent on June 15, 2012.
+He was waived during final roster cuts on August 31, 2012.

+Sacramento Mountain Lions

+Knox then played for the Sacramento Mountain Lions of the United Football League (UFL) during the 2012 UFL season, and led the team in sacks with three.

+Seattle Seahawks (first stint)

+Knox was later signed to the Seahawks' practice squad for the final two weeks of the 2012 NFL season.
 On August 26, 2013, he was cut by the Seahawks.

 Jacksonville Jaguars

 Knox was claimed off waivers by the Jacksonville Jaguars on August 27, 2013.
 He was waived on October 3, 2013.

 New Orleans Saints

 On October 23, 2013, Knox was signed to the New Orleans Saints' practice squad.
 On January 1, 2014, he was promoted to the Saints' active roster.
 On May 4, 2015, he was released by the Saints.